defrag/defrag.github.com/_drafts/2023-03-27-a-structure-for-the-unstructured.md

 The structure of actor systems follows a hierarchical design which consists of supervisors, "managers" and other nodes that follow through to the lowest leaf level.
 Unfortunately by design, nothing was stopping the development of creating an untangled web of communications that spawn in any sort of direction.
 The Actors could communicate upstream, downstream, in the same level, or to the other levels of totally different topological spaces.

+Problems from this kind of communication can arise when changes made to one component have unintended consequences on other components, leading to errors, bugs, and unexpected behavior.
+Additionally, dependencies can make it difficult to modify or replace individual components without affecting the entire system, making it harder to evolve the software over time.

 In order to figure out what sort of lifecycle and any subsequent invocations of dependent processes one particular message is responsible for, the whole graph of connections had to be recreated in the brain.
 Every day the process repeated itself, as our brains are not designed to store that kind of information well.

 ![Example of communications on all directions](/assets/images/2023-03-27/actors_1.jpeg)